Zellic/example-ctf-challenge/README.md

 # Zellic's CSAW 2022 CTF challenge

-This challenge uses the ethereum ctf challenge framework developed by samczsun at paradigm.xyz
+This challenge uses the Ethereum ctf challenge framework developed by samczsun at Paradigm.

+We've made this challenge public so to provide a self-contained example on how to use Paradigm's CTF framework.

 ## Installing